wso2-attic/chef-apim/README.md

 **2.3.2.Use an unattended install to bootstrap a node from itself, without using SSH or WinR**

-In this way in our Chef-client instance we must install the chef client and do the configuration parts of it.
-Here the node doesn’t need to connect with the workstation only the chef server.
-To install Chef Client on a machine go to the URL (http://www.getchef.com/chef/install/).
+In this way in our Chef-client instance we must install the Chef client and do the configuration parts of it.
+Here the node doesn’t need to connect with the workstation only the chef server.To install Chef Client on a machine go to the URL (http://www.getchef.com/chef/install/).
 Select your Operating System, Version and Environment.
-It will show you the link to download the relevant package.
-On Linux you can install through the installer script.The script will download and install the latest version of Chef client on your machine.
+It will show you the link to download the relevant package.On Linux you can install through the installer script.The script will download and install the latest version of Chef client on your machine.

 Follow this link to do the configurations  on Chef-client. (https://medium.com/@tharmini7/chef-client-2eab9a45f10d)
+NOTE:
+In WSO2-APIM 2.2.0, for deployment purpose database connection need with the host system.So before running the cookbook first connect the node instance with host system database.
+In the host system open the terminal and type the following command:

+        Mysql -u root -p;
+        ALTER USER ‘username’@’%’ IDENTIFIED BY ‘password’;
+        Flush privileges;
+        grant all on *.* to ‘root’@’%’;
+        Flush privileges;
+In the node instance type the following command to check is the database connected or not

+        mysql -h ' IPPADDRESS_OF_HOST' -u 'MYSQL_USERNAME' -P 'MYSQL_PASSWORD'